miryamMazor/-AsmulatorAssembly_Language_Simulator/README.md

 tests/*.as → Input test files for validation

 ## Educational Goals
-Understand how two-pass assembly works
+Understand how two-pass assembly works,
-Practice memory management in C
+Practice memory management in C,
-Gain experience building compilers and preprocessors
+Gain experience building compilers and preprocessors,